This paper contains links, usually to cppreference.com, to explain some terms

 rationals are freely copyable, moveable and swappable.

-These constructors actually use SFINAE to assure that all arguments are built-in integers.
+These constructors actually use SFINAE to assure that all arguments are fundamental integers.
 The details aren’t documented here because they would just obscure the high-level purpose of these constructors.
 C++ coders who are familiar with type traits templates will likely find the details unsurprising (and probably tedious as well).

-A rational may be explicitly constructed from a value of built-in floating point type.
+A rational may be explicitly constructed from a value of fundamental floating point type.
 (Implicit construction is not allowed because the whole point of doing rational arithmetic is to do it exactly, and floating point types are inexact in general.)
-As with the constructors that take built-in integers, SFINAE assures that floatT will be float, double or long double.The optional second argument can be used to control how accurate the conversion is.
+As with the constructors that take fundamental integers, SFINAE assures that FloatType will be float, double or long double.The optional second argument can be used to control how accurate the conversion is.
 For example, if ±0.1% of value is good enough, you can explicitly pass 0.001.
 If you explicitly pass zero, or if you let the argument default to that, the conversion will be exact, or nearly so, in which case you’ll likely get very large numerators and denominators.
-There’s a chance that the continued fractions loop will terminate early if the function determines that the value is no longer converging.
+There’s a chance that the continued fractions loop will quietly terminate early if the function determines that the value is no longer converging.

 You can also explicitly pass a non-finite value (infinity or a quiet NaN) as the accuracy argument.
 This will result in an exact conversion using